glosophy/100-days-of-code/log.md

 I built functions that calculate means, medians, and specific percentiles of a given list of numbers.
 I also answered questions on bias, probability, distributions, ROC curve, and AUC.

-**Thoughts:** I'm finding all these questions and coding problems very useful to practice for coding interviews in general and to brush up on concepts I had somewhat forgotten or that I need to have more present.
+**Thoughts:** For the question about percentiles, the proposed solution by Confetti AI used the `math` module of Python to calculate `math.ceil` and `math.floor`.
+What I did instead, was to find a way to avoid using `math`.
+I'm finding all these questions and coding problems very useful to practice for coding interviews in general and to brush up on concepts I had somewhat forgotten or that I need to have more present.

 **Link to work:** [ProgrammingChallenge.py](https://github.com/glosophy/100-days-of-code/blob/main/Projects/Random/ProgrammingChallenge.py)